Learn how to make an apron from IKEA tea towels. Sewing an apron is a great project if you only have 10 minutes on your hand.

 A few months ago, I shared a tutorial for how to sew simple pillows from IKEA tea towels, but I figure why stop there?

 This would make a lovely apron for fall.
 The large pocket is perfect for bringing in the autumn harvest.

-Even if you are brand new, this is a great sewing project for beginners.
+Even if you are brand new, sewing an apron is a great project for beginners.

 Start with a package of ELLY tea towels.
 Of course, you could make this from other pretty ones you find too.
 I usually browse through the selection at World Market when I’m there, because they have some simple, beautify patterns as well.